lttr/lukastrumm/src/notes/punctuation.md

 > "When I say 'immediately,' I mean some time before August," said the...

-In czech the marks are different
+In czech the marks are different (The first is Single Low-9 Quotation Mark)

-> Říká se: &dbquo;Kdo jinému jámu kopá, sám do ní padá.&lbquo;
+> Říká se: &sbquo;Kdo jinému jámu kopá, sám do ní padá.&lsquo;

 Some other languages